 These things are all fine so long as you’re profiting from them!

 Do some quick back of the envelope calculations for each thing you’re paying extra for.
 Make sure that whatever you’re paying for is indeed giving you more money.
 For example consider an Offset account.
 Perhaps the bank is charging you a $300 fee each year for it.
 Make sure you’re saving more than $300 a year in interest because of it.

 This means that if your interest rate is 3.5%, you need to have $300 / 0.035 = $8,571 in the Offset account at all times.
 Preferably a lot more.
-You could also make use of Redraw and get the same benefits for no extra costs by reading this article here.
+You could also make use of Redraw and get the same benefits for no extra costs as Offset Accounts are pointless wastes of money.

 Another example my be a Credit Card.
 Maybe you buy all your groceries and things on it all year which earns you special “points”.
 These points usually have a monetary value you can figure out some how.
 The most common way I do it is by finding how many points you need to buy a $100 gift card to a grocery store.
 Having a $100 grocery gift card is essentially the same as having $100 in cash as everyone needs groceries and it’s easily spent well.

 So say you need 50,000 of these points to get a $100 groceries gift card.
 That means each “point” is worth $100 / 50,000 = $0.002.
 Thus if after buying all your things over the entire year you earn about 70,000 points, that means the value of that “perk” is 70,000 * $0.002 = $140.

 Do you pay more or less than $140 per year to your bank for this Credit Card privilege?